 Trauma Processing in Postdramatic Theatre and Film: The Transformative Potential of Corporeality and Performative Objects

-An imporant research line of Christel Stalpaert deals with cultural memory and trauma processing in postdramatic theatre and film.
-In this context, Stalpaert organized doctoral schools with Hans-Thies Lehmann on Auratic Presence: a Postdramatic Perspective on the Body and Corporeality (2011); with Freddie Rokem on Art in Conflict Zones (2012); with Ramsay Burt on The Body as Archive (2013); and with Jane Taylor on the transformative potential of performative objects in trauma processing (2014).
+In the context of this research track, Stalpaert organized doctoral schools with Hans-Thies Lehmann on Auratic Presence: a Postdramatic Perspective on the Body and Corporeality (2011); with Freddie Rokem on Art in Conflict Zones (2012); with Ramsay Burt on The Body as Archive (2013); and with Jane Taylor on the transformative potential of performative objects in trauma processing (2014).

 The KVAB-funded international conference on Performing Cultural Trauma in Theatre and Film (9 May 2008) resulted in guest-editing the special issue Performing Cultural Trauma in Theatre and Film for the A1-journal Arcadia (Le Roy, Stalpaert, Verdoodt, 2011).
 With Lucia Van Heteren (University of Groningen), Chiel Kattenbelt (University of Utrecht) and Rob Van der Zalm (University of Amsterdam), she also edited a thematic issue on De ornamenten van het vergeten (The Ornaments of Forgetting) for the Theater Topics series (Amsterdam University Press, 2007) on the matter.

 In 2014, the FWO-NRF-research project Masks, Puppets and Performative Objects as Tools of Critique, Resistance and Agency in South Africa took a start (including the PhD of Dra.
-Marieke Breyne).
+Marieke Breyne and Dr. Sofie de Smet).
 This bilateral scientific collaboration with South Africa develops a situational, embodied and postdramatic approach for dealing with the cultural trauma of apartheid.
 It particularly addresses the limitations of the narrative-based storytelling that lies at the heart of the Truth and Reconciliation Commissions.
-In September 2016, an international conference took place on Re-Moving Apartheid: Postdramatic and Postnarrative Modes of Coping with Trauma, dealing with this topic.
-The proceedings of this conference are in preparation for publication with Palgrave MacMillan.
+In September 2016, the international conference entitled Re-Moving Apartheid: Postdramatic and Postnarrative Modes of Coping with Trauma took place, dealing with this topic.

 Ecology and Climate Change